OpenDSA/OpenDSA/RST/en/RecurTutor/RecIntro.rst

 stop thinking about how the recursion works beyond the recursive call.
-You should adopt the attitude that the sub-problems will take care of themselves.
+You should adopt the attitude that the sub-problems will take care of themselves, that when you call the function recursively it will return the right answer.
 You just worry about the base cases and how to recombine the sub-problems.

 Newcomers who are unfamiliar with recursion often find it hard to accept that it is used primarily as a tool for simplifying the design and description of algorithms.
-A recursive algorithm might not yield the most efficient computer program for solving the problem because recursion involves function calls, which are typically more expensive than other alternatives such as a while loop.
+A recursive algorithm does not always yield the most efficient computer program for solving the problem because recursion involves function calls, which are typically more expensive than other alternatives such as a while loop.